vmware-archive/gp-magic-query/deploy.md

 - Choose Greenplum 6 and all optional installs
 - Wait for the cluster to be deployed

+# How to install GPText ontop of the Greenplum deploy

-# Pre-Requisites:
+### GPText Pre-Requisites:
-- Install netcat and lsof on all hosts
+- Install lsof on all hosts
 ```
 sudo yum install lsof
 ```